 The Warren Wilson music program is for students with career ambitions in music as well as those who wish to incorporate music into their broader liberal arts experience.
 It offers a major (BA) and minor, stressing regional and cultural contexts through a methodological hybrid of music theory and performance, Appalachian studies, cultural studies, musicology, and ethnomusicology.
 A cornerstone of the program is a unique concentration in Traditional Music that emphasizes the multicultural roots, influences, and varieties of vernacular music within southern Appalachia.
-Students with interests outside of Traditional Music can choose a concentration in General Music that maintains the framework of the degree with an alternative set of core criteria and coursework.
+In addition, our vibrant jazz program includes multiple student ensembles and individual instruction in a wide variety of instruments and voice.
 Music: Traditional - Taking advantage of its location in the southern Appalachian region, Warren Wilson College offers a unique concentration in Traditional Music with a focus on the music and dances of the southern mountains.
 The major pairs core courses in music theory and the history of musical practice in the southern Appalachians with relevant methodology coursework in cultural studies, musicology, and ethnomusicology.
 Areas of applied instruction include banjo, fiddle, mandolin, guitar, bass, and songwriting, as well as traditional dance.
 Student ensembles include multiple old-time string bands and bluegrass bands that perform widely both on campus and around the region.
-In addition, a number of related music and dance events occur on campus throughout the year, including a weekly jam session, a weekly contra dance, a monthly concert series, and the annual Fiddles and Folklife festival.
-Music: General - The General Music concentration is for students interested in focusing on classical music, jazz, and/or other styles outside of the Traditional Music concentration.
+In addition, a number of related music and dance events occur on campus throughout the year, including a weekly jam session, a weekly contra dance, guest artist concerts, and the annual Fiddles and Folklife festival.
+Music: General - The General Music concentration is for students interested in focusing on classical music, jazz, and/or other popular styles.
 In addition to core coursework in music history and music theory, the major offers a unique focus on regional and cultural contexts through a methodological hybrid of cultural studies, musicology, and ethnomusicology.
-Areas of applied instruction include voice, woodwinds, piano, percussion, guitar, bass, and songwriting, as well as other instruments.
-A variety of student ensembles are available, including a college choir, jazz ensemble, a West African ensemble, and an Indonesian gamelan ensemble.
-Performance opportunities include applied studio classes and student recitals.
+Areas of applied instruction include voice, woodwinds, piano, percussion, guitar, bass, improvisation, and songwriting, as well as other instruments.
+A variety of student ensembles are available, including a college choir, jazz ensemble, klezmer ensemble, a West African ensemble, and an Indonesian gamelan ensemble.
+Performance opportunities include applied studio classes, student recitals, and concerts on and off campus.
 In addition, a number of related music events occur on campus throughout the year, including guest artist concerts, student jam sessions, and faculty recitals.
+Major in Music, B.A.

-Major in Music To declare a music major, a student must pass an instrumental or vocal audition.
+To declare a music major, a student must pass an instrumental or vocal audition.
 The audition involves a short performance for a small panel of music faculty and an interview about the student's intended area(s) of focus in the major.
 The audition must occur before the end of a student's sophomore year.
 Transfer students and those who decide to declare a music major after the sophomore year must consult the department chair.
 For proper scaffolding of degree coursework, prospective music majors should complete the core requirements (16 credits) of the degree as soon as possible.
 Grades: Students must complete the major with a minimum overall GPA of 2.0.
 Total Credit Hours: Students must earn a minimum of 46 credit hours in music to fulfill the major requirements.
 The same course cannot be used to satisfy more than one requirement for the major.
 Students select from one of the following two concentrations.